sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 take the narrative where you'd like.
 See the GM Guide.

 There is an exception to the GM moves on ✗ and ✗✗.
-When the move card has the tag *IMMEDIATE*, then the GM does not add points to their *Bad Bank* on a ✗ and they don't make a move on a ✗✗.
+When the move card has the tag *IMMEDIATE*, the GM does not add points to their *Bad Bank* on a ✗ and they don't make a move on a ✗✗.

 ### GM: Examples for spending points from the *Bad Bank*